teststaybaka/node-cascading/README.md

     // some other things to do
 });
 ```
-The `request.body` contains all the data parsed from the request.
+`request.body` contains all the data parsed from the request.
 For web forms, it unifies both `application/x-www-form-urlencoded` and `multipart/form-data`.
 Please note that for a file field, the module actually creates a list/array, each element of which is a single file object containing some information about that file.
 The reason that it has to be a list is because HTML provides a `multiple` attribute for `<input type='file'>`, where you could choose multiple files by holding shift or ctrl.

 Sometimes, you may want to upload a raw binary file without any form encoding.
 You could check `request.content_type` which is basically the `Content-Type` in the request headers.
 If it is either `application/x-www-form-urlencoded` or `multipart/form-data` then the module parsed the data as a web form.
 If not, request.body contains information about the binary file.
 ```javascript